 I am sure you are here because TikTok might have suspended your account.
 Why else would you want to search for the solution?

-You tried for months to grow your TikTok, and things finally started making sense to find one day that TikTok suspended your account.
+You tried for months to grow your TikTok, and things finally started making sense to find one day, TikTok suspended your account.
 This suspension could result from any of your violations or TikTok’s mistake.

 You can appeal by filling out the ‘Share Your Feedback’ form and explaining why your suspension was unjustified.
 You can also appeal through email to the TikTok official support team.
 Similarly, in case of temporary suspensions, you can also appeal directly by locating the suspension notification, tapping on “Appeal,” and submitting a request.
 You can also appeal through the ‘Report a problem’ option on the TikTok app.